api

 Tool Definition Quality

 Each tool serves a distinct purpose: active disasters, alert levels, statistics, event details, country-specific events, event types, recent alerts, and search.
-No overlap.
+No two tools have overlapping functionalities.

 Available Tools